 When McClellan withdrew from the Virginia Peninsula during the summer of 1862 following the failed Peninsula Campaign, officials sent Sumner’s Corps to northern Virginia to support Major General John Pope‘s Army of Virginia.
 The 2nd Corps, including Sedgwick’s division, arrived near Manassas but not in time to take part in the Union defeat at the Second Battle of Bull Run (August 28-30, 1862).

 Following Pope’s defeat, Robert E. Lee took the war onto Northern soil, marching the Army of Northern Virginia into Maryland on September 4, 1862.
-An anxious President Lincoln reluctantly turned to Major General George B. McClellan to reinvigorate the federal forces and to stop Lee’s advance.
+An anxious President Lincoln reluctantly turned to McClellan to reinvigorate the federal forces and to stop Lee’s Maryland Campaign.
 On September 2, 1862, Lincoln placed McClellan in command of “the fortifications of Washington, and all the troops for the defense of the capital.”
 McClellan merged the Army of Virginia with his Army of the Potomac and moved to halt Lee’s incursion.

 Wounded at the Battle of Antietam